Welcome

 • Rule 5.3 prohibits withdrawing more money for a client than is held for that specific client.

-• Rule 3.3 prohibits using the client account to provide banking facilities.
+• Rule 3.3 prohibits using the client account to provide banking facilities; payments must relate to the delivery of regulated services.

 • Rule 6.1 requires breaches to be remedied promptly, and missing client money replaced immediately.